Scobalula/HydraX/README.md

 ## Support Me

-If you use HydraX in any of your projects, it would be appreciated if you credit me, a lot of time and work went into developing it and a simple credit isn't too much to ask for.
-While I obviously won't come running after you, I do keep track of peopl who at the very least do not provide credit.
+If you use HydraX in any of your projects, it would be appreciated if you credit me, a huge amount of time and work (especially on more intricate assets such as aliases) went into developing it and fine tuning it, and a simple credit isn't too much to ask for.
+While I obviously won't come running after you, I do keep track of people who at the very least do not provide credit. ;)

 If you'd like to support me even more, considering buying me a coffee (I drink a lot of it :x):